Radon Mitigation FAQs | Radon Testing Colorado | American Radon Mitigation Inc.

 Who will do the electrical work, if necessary?

-American Radon Mitigation can arrange for a licensed electrician to wire your radon fan, and they will pull the necessary permits.
+American Radon Mitigation Inc. can arrange for a licensed electrician to wire your radon fan, and they will pull the necessary permits.

 If the radon fan is in the attic, an outlet must be installed within 6 feet of the fan.
 If the fan is outside, all wiring is required to be protected in conduit, unless otherwise permitted by local code, and it should not be a plugged disconnect.
 Your radon fan cannot be plugged into an extension cord.